ewine-project/UWB-LOS-NLOS-Data-Set/README.md

 * Bedroom
 * Boiler room.

-42000 samples were taken: 21000 for LOS and 21000 for NLOS channel condition.
+In every indoor location 3000 LOS samples and 3000 NLOS samples were taken.
+Different locations were choosen to prevent building of location-specific LOS and NLOS models.
+All together 42000 samples were taken: 21000 for LOS and 21000 for NLOS channel condition.
+To make data set ready for building LOS and NLOS models, samples are randomized to prevent overfitting of a model to particular places.
 For measurements two UWB nodes were used: one node as an anchor and the second node as a tag.
 Only traces of LOS and NLOS channel measurements were taken without any reference positioning (this data set is not appropriate for localization evaluation).

 ## Data Set Structure